The email deliverability guide to staying out of spam

 Skip the tricks.
 Misleading RE: or FW: prefixes, ALL CAPS, excessive punctuation, and emoji-heavy subject lines all correlate with spam filtering.
 Write subject lines that accurately describe your content.

 Watch your word choice when combined with other spam signals.
-Words like "Free," "Buy now," "Act fast," and "Limited-time offer" don't automatically trigger spam filters on their own, but they add to an overall spam score.
-If your authentication is weak or your reputation is shaky, these words push you over the edge.
+Words like "Free," "Buy now," "Act fast," and "Limited-time offer" don't trigger spam filters on their own, but they add to an overall spam score.
+If your authentication is weak or your reputation is low, these words can push you over the threshold.

 Make unsubscribe easy